theodorejb/peachy-sql/CONTRIBUTING.md

 ### Database setup

 By default, database tests for MySQL will attempt to run on a database named `PeachySQL` as the root user with a blank password.
-To run tests on SQL Server or override connection settings, create a `LocalConfig.php` class in the `test/src` directory which extends `Config` and overrides the desired methods.
+To override connection settings, create a `LocalConfig.php` class in the `test/src` directory which extends `Config` and overrides the desired methods.

 ## Static analysis